-1031 Exchange Coordination & Oversight
+1031 Exchange Coordination & Oversight by Compass

 Compass Commercial’s 1031 Exchange Oversight

-The experts at Compass Commercial are adept and well-versed in all aspects of the 1031 exchange process.
-The GoCommercial Team at Compass has facilitated hundreds of successful exchanges for clients throughout the country and across all types and classes of investment property.
-We work hand-in-hand with clients to customize an effective exchange strategy by focusing on increased asset valuation, establishing stress-free exchange milestones, and executing all standard transactional requirements necessary to defer any tax liability.
+We work hand-in-hand with clients to customize an effective exchange strategy by focusing on increased asset valuation, establishing stress-free exchange milestones, and executing all standard transactional requirements to defer tax liability.
+The effective reallocation of investment assets requires expert broker assistance — and that is exactly what we provide.

 FAQs